Hurricane sparks record-breaking cruise passenger count for Nassau, Bahamas

 Nassau, Bahamas

 “In previous years, the Port has been able to berth 5 ships of a length of 800 feet.
-We were quite pleased, that with the Government’s recent improvements to the harbour, that we were able to accommodate 7 ships which were larger than 800 feet.
-We were also extremely greatly to our local harbour pilots who brought the ships in and maximized the space usage,” she told us.
+We were quite pleased that with the Government’s recent improvements to the harbor, we were able to accommodate 7 ships that were larger than 800 feet.
+We were also extremely great to our local harbor pilots who brought the ships in and maximized the space usage,” she told us.

 The surge in passengers was needed after Hurricane Irene shut cruise ship traffic down for a few days this past August.